scollet1/Snafu/README.md

 [Walkthrough](https://golang.org/doc/install) to installing Go on your system.

 ### Installing Snafu
 Depending on your system you may need to install libpcap.
+[This](https://askubuntu.com/questions/347788/how-can-i-install-libpcap-header-files-on-ubuntu-12-04) is what I did for Linux Mint.

 `./install` should build the snafu binary in the src/snafu directory.